Beef Raw Cat Food

 High quality Raw Ingredients..
 Always

-At Big Dog we always use the highest quality human grade food sources from Australian farms (organic where possible) and local farms.
+At Big Dog we use high quality ingredients carefully sourced from the human supply chain from Australian farms and local producers.

 Liver